For organizations with membership programs, finding a way to consistently engage members on a long-term basis often feels easier said than done.

 - Make sure you're mobile-friendly.
 More than likely, a large percentage of your members will be accessing your web content from the convenience of their smartphones.
 Go the extra mile to make sure your member portal, organization website, and all emails are optimized for mobile access.

-In the digital age, it's important to take advantage of the many online engagement opportunities that are now available.
+In the digital age, it's important to take advantage of online engagement opportunities.
 Modernize your membership program by taking it online!

 5. Keep retention in mind.